asreview/asreview/docs/source/simulation_cli.rst

     the sparsity of relevant records.
 More options and details are listed in :ref:`ref-balance-strategies`

-.. option:: --seed SEED
+.. option:: --model_seed MODEL_SEED

-    To make your simulations reproducible you can use the ``--seed`` and ``--init_seed`` options. 'init_seed' controls the starting set of papers to train the model on, while the 'seed' controls the seed of the random number generation that is used after initialization.
+    Some processes in ASReview require (pseudo-)random number generation.
+You can give such a process a fixed “seed” to start from, so you get the same sequence each time and make your simulation reproducible.
+The :code:`--model_seed` command controls the seed of the random number generation that is used after model initialization.

+    The :code:`--init_seed` command controls the random set of papers to train the model on, see the documentation under prior knowledge.

 .. option:: --embedding EMBEDDING_FP